 Like most shinobi, the Uchiha are fluent in Japanese and English.
 But when they use the Sharingan, they can instantly learn, understand, and speak other languages from reading a foreigner's lips or handwriting, even something as foreign as Arabic or obscure as Latin.
 Also, they communicate with each other with sounds they mimic from their surroundingsclicks, beeps, rattling, chiming, etc.

-Another thing Uchiha love to do, like their species of demon, is to go flying, especially if they can perform feats such as flying in loops.
-In fact, much like caching and stealing, such feats are encouraged, as it prepares them for dodging attacks while in flight.
-In fact, Jewel Foxes are often asked to assist by shooting the spherical forms of their Gem Barrage at random intervals and within the Uchiha's flight path.
+A hobby is to go flying, especially if they can perform feats such as flying in loops.
+In fact, much like caching and stealing, such feats are encouraged, as it prepares them for dangerous missions.

 Rites of Passage

 After choosing their own name, the next Uchiha rite of passage is the ability to use their most basic technique, the Grand Fireball.
 As soon as that is mastered, the Uchiha in question will be allowed to wear the clan's namesake symbol on their clothes.
-Also, they will immediately go to the main temple of the Anavatapta Shrine and go to the secret meeting place under the seventh tatami mat from the right.
+Also, they will immediately go to the temple within their side of Mount Haguro.
 Once there, the Uchiha in question will read and memorize everything etched in the tablet about the clan's history.

-Like their canon counterparts, the Uchiha of Mt.
-Oinari also have the Sharingan that allows them to copy non-Bloodline jutsu and can advance into Mangekyō.
+The Uchiha have the Sharingan, or Eye of the Copying Wheel, that allows them to copy non-Bloodline jutsu and can advance into Mangekyō.
 But unlike its canon counterpart, this version of the Sharingan comes at a price for its natural bearers: eisoptrophobia, the fear of their own reflections.
 This phobia is not without justification either, for if Uchiha are to look upon their uninterrupted reflection the following will occur based on their Sharingan level:

 Dormant: 72 hours of unconsciousness